demjhonsilver/mirax-player/README.md

 ## Description

-Mirax Player is an adaptable video player and embedding solution that seamlessly integrates with TypeScript and JavaScript applications across a range of popular front-end libraries and frameworks, including React, Vue, Angular, and Svelte.
+Mirax Player is a powerful free video player for React, Vue, Angular, and Svelte that can embed videos from platforms like TikTok, YouTube/Shorts, and Vimeo.
+This library package enables you to set any URL once within a single embed code tag and dynamically embed videos from any video sites.
 It was written in pure JavaScript but can be implemented in both TypeScript and JavaScript.

  ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)  ![Vue.js](https://img.shields.io/badge/vuejs-%2335495e.svg?style=for-the-badge&logo=vuedotjs&logoColor=%234FC08D)  ![Angular](https://img.shields.io/badge/angular-%23DD0031.svg?style=for-the-badge&logo=angular&logoColor=white)  ![Svelte](https://img.shields.io/badge/svelte-%23f1413d.svg?style=for-the-badge&logo=svelte&logoColor=white)

 ## Changes

-- You can set any color themes inside to your component for video player.
-- You can set dynamic width and height while embedding videos.
-- No need to add "embed_clip" for your embed css
-- Params for width and height are move to inline embed tag.
+- Mirax officially supports TikTok videos.
+- The default width for the video player is 800x450 (HD).
+- Timestamps for videos reduce the number of digits displayed in the video player.
+- I removed the following CSS properties from the `.whatever` class: `margin: 0 auto;` and `width: 100%;`
+- The player theme has been fixed for custom float issues.
 -------
 ## Features

 - The advantage is that this player serves as a universal tool with minimal syntax, distributed to various javascript/typescript libraries and frameworks.
+- This video player supports both TypeScript and JavaScript, making it developer-friendly.
 - Easy to use and responsive
-- Can embed videos like YouTube, YouTube Shorts and Vimeo
+- Can embed videos like TikTok, YouTube, YouTube Shorts and Vimeo via  `Copy link`
 - Capable of playing videos (Portrait or Landscape)
 - Supports 9:16 dimensions (Mobile video)
 - Fullscreen functionality